|1||Middle Tennessee State University||Murfreesboro|

 The Animation Programs at MTSU prepare students for careers in Character Animation, Motion Graphics, and Visual Effects.
 Electronic Media Production students are also prepared to create Animated and Feature Films, as well as content for Documentary Films, Television, and Educational Videos.

 Founded in 1911 as East Tennessee State Normal School, East Tennessee State University (ETSU) serves 14,606 undergraduate, graduate and professional students.
 The school offers more than 350 programs across 11 colleges and schools.
-Part of the College of Business and Technology, the Department of Engineering Technology, Surveying, and Digital Media offers a BS in Digital Media (BS DIGM) with a Concentration in Digital Animation, a DIGM Minor, and an MA in New Media Studio.
+Part of the College of Business and Technology, the Department of Digital Media offers a BS in Digital Media (BS DIGM) with a Concentration in Digital Animation, a DIGM Minor, and an MA in New Media Studio.

 Through heavy coursework and training in all areas of animation, the BS DIGM Program prepares students for careers 3D Animation, 2D Animation, Motion Graphics, Character Animation, and Technical Direction.
 Sample courses include Visual Effects and Motion Graphics, 3D Animation, Character Animation, Effects Animation, High Fidelity Modeling for Entertainment, Lighting and Rendering, and Visual Effects Compositing.